alexqfredrickson/notes/aws/aws.md

 DynamoDB is a schemaless, serverless NoSQL database service.
 It scales without incurring downtime.
 It is fully-managed, and you don't have to patch it.
 A potential use-case for DynamoDB is for session storage.
 DynamoDB stores data in *partitions*, which are replicated across AZs within a region.

+In general, DynamoDB is optimized to query against a particular primary key.
+Primary keys in DynamoDB can be *simple* (using only a partition key) or *composite* (a tuple leveraging a partition key and sort key).
+The primary key should be chosen to maximize uniformity.

 DynamoDB does not support JOIN operators, and prefers denormalized schemas.

 A *parition key* is mandatory, and partitions data.
 Data is grouped according to the partition key.
 A *sort key* is optional.
 It determines the order of data being stored along the lines of the partition key.

-Primary keys in DynamoDB can be *simple* (using only a partition key) or *composite* (a tuple leveraging a partition key and sort key).
-The primary key should be chosen to maximize uniformity.

 Primary indices are (probably) determined by the primary key.
 You can define secondary indices as well - either *global* or *local* - which are specific to a table.